NCAR/python-tutorial/pages/part1_3.rst

    ..

 2. Great!
-Save this in your git repo.
+Save this in your Git repo.
 Stage and commit

    .. code-block: bash